hexian000/neosocksd/README.md

 ## Features

-- Supported protocols: SOCKS4, SOCKS4A, SOCKS5 (TCP only), HTTP CONNECT, transparent proxy (Linux).
+- Supported protocols: SOCKS4, SOCKS4A, SOCKS5 (TCP only), HTTP CONNECT, and transparent proxy (Linux).
-- High performance: transfer over 10 Gbps per x86 core on Linux. (with `--pipe`, 2024)
+- High performance: 10+ Gbps per x86 core on Linux (with `--pipe`, 2024).
-- Lightweight: the executable is around 500KiB on most platforms\*.
+- Lightweight: ~500 KiB executable on most platforms\*.
-- Programmable: run Lua scripts on the control plane.
+- Programmable: Lua scripting on the control plane.
-- Versatile: RPC facilities for scripting, see [scripting](#scripting).
+- Versatile: rich RPC facilities for scripting; see [Scripting](#scripting).
-- Hot reloadable: RESTful API for monitoring and updating Lua modules.
+- Hot-reloadable: REST API for monitoring and updating Lua modules.
-- Morden: full IPv6 support & horizontally scalable.
+- Modern: full IPv6 support and horizontal scalability.
-- Conforming to: ISO C11, POSIX.1-2008.
+- Standards-compliant: ISO C11 and POSIX.1-2008.
 Additional features may be available on certain platforms.

 *\* Some required libraries are dynamically linked, see runtime dependencies below.
 Statically linked executable can be larger due to these libraries.*

-neosocksd only supports basic authentication (plain text username and password) and does not natively support any encryption.
-Feel free to use with other transport layer utilities, such as [tlswrapper](https://github.com/hexian000/tlswrapper) or [kcptun-libev](https://github.com/hexian000/kcptun-libev).
+neosocksd supports only basic authentication (plain-text username and password) and does not provide built-in encryption.
+For transport security, pair it with tools such as [tlswrapper](https://github.com/hexian000/tlswrapper) or [kcptun-libev](https://github.com/hexian000/kcptun-libev).

 ## Usage
-### Command Line Arguments
+### Command-line arguments

 ```sh
 ./neosocksd -l 0.0.0.0:1080               # Just a SOCKS server